-It is not often that a concert venue can be seen packed on a Sunday evening but when country super group Lady Antebellum comes to Grand Rapids, Michigan, fans pack the venue from all across the state for an evening with Lady A. Before the group took the stage, opening acts Kacey Musgraves and Kip Moore took over the stage and the crowd.
+It is not often that a concert venue can be seen packed on a Sunday evening but when country super group Lady Antebellum comes to Grand Rapids, Michigan.
+Fans packed the venue from all across the state for an evening with Lady A but before the group took the stage, opening acts Kacey Musgraves and Kip Moore took to over the stage and the crowd.

-After she closed out her set and a quick set change took place, Kip Moore took the stage.
-Moore, who is known for his songs like, “Hey Pretty Girl” and “Beer Money” had such a different energy than Musgraves.
-Moore came out loud, powerful and owned his sound.
-As a result, the energy in the arena turned up from a five to a ten.
+After she closed out her set and a quick set change, Kip Moore took the stage.
+Moore who is known for his songs like, “Hey Pretty Girl” and “Beer Money” had such a different energy than Musgraves.
+Moore came out loud, powerful and owned his sound, as a result the energy in the arena turned up from a five to a ten.
 The set was louder, brighter and woke up the audience that had fallen asleep.
 At one point during his set, Moore even encouraged the audience to go get another drink and let their hair down.

-Moore has the energy and passion that can be heard on his album and that translates to the fans effortlessly.
+Moore has the passion energy and passion that can be heard on his album and that translates to the fans effortlessly.
 He played crowd favorites like his latest single, “Young Love” and “Somethin’ Bout a Truck.”
-Moore really got the crowd going when he covered “Stand By Me,” which was the first time that the crowd could really be heard singing along with every word.
+Moore really got the crowd going when he covered “Stand By Me” which was the first time that crowd could really be heard singing along with every word.

 Moore had turned the energy up in the venue but fans had been waiting for Lady

-Antebellum.
-Before the group arrived on stage, a full on dance party started to happen on the floor of the venue and up in the seats.
-By the time the lights went down and the group came on, the venue's energy level was off the charts.
+Antebellum but before the group arrived on stage, a full on dance party started to happen on the floor of the venue and up in the seats.
+By the time the lights went down and the group came on, the venue had the energy level off the charts.

 “Compass” was the opening song for their set and the band started the night off with a surprise.
 The group started off the show by arriving at the back of the venue and working their way up to the stage.
 The band has a natural chemistry on stage that can only be gained through years of touring and a little musical luck.

-The group really got the crowd on their feet when they broke out into their cover of Grammy winning artists Daft Punk’s “Get Lucky.”
+The group really got the crowd on their feet when they broke out into their over cover of Grammy winning artists, Daft Punk’s, “Get Lucky.”

-From that moment on Lady Antebellum had the audience in their hands and every note was better than the last.
-They played classics like “Love Don’t Live Here,” “Just A Kiss” and “Get To Me," which showcased the true musical talent and harmonies between the members.
+From that moment on Lady Antebellum had the audience in their hand and every note was better than the last.
+The played classics like “Love Don’t Live Here,” “Just A Kiss” and “Get To Me.”
+Which showcased the true musical talent and harmonies between the members.

 The group seamlessly transitioned into “American Honey” and off of their latest album Golden, “It Ain’t Pretty.”